Shuttling Compiler for Trapped-Ion Quantum Computers Based on Large Language Models: Evaluation

+\paragraph{Detailed results.} We now report the per-circuit detail underlying the headline summary above.
+The minimal number of shuttling operations achieved by each model across the linear and the branched one-dimensional architectures is collected in \autoref{tab:operations}, together with the corresponding baseline values from \cite{Wagner22, KreppelMWHPSB24}.
+Cases for which a complete schedule has not yet been obtained are marked as ``partial'' in the table, with the number in parentheses indicating how many gates were executed before the generation process reached an invalid trap configuration.
+This number serves as a progress indicator.
+The two remaining unseen architectures of \autoref{fig:circle-trap} and \autoref{fig:multi-linear-trap} are the most challenging in our evaluation, with schedule generation breaking down at an early stage on both.
+We therefore omit them from \autoref{tab:operations} and discuss them separately in \autoref{subsubsec:results-unseen}.

 Additional statistics on the generation process are provided in \autoref{tab:statistics}, including the number of required retries and the number of response tokens.
 We measure the number of generated tokens rather than runtime because token counts are hardware-independent and commonly used as a billing metric for LLMs \cite{VelascoTOG2025}.
 In contrast, runtime depends heavily on hardware factors such as GPU type, the number of GPUs used, their distribution across cluster nodes, and the intra- and inter-node interconnects.
-For each configuration, we report both the token count of the final valid schedule, which excludes retries, and the total tokens generated across all attempts, including failed ones.
-The table also indicates, for each junction architecture, the number of configurations that produced valid schedules and how many of these schedules required fewer shuttling operations than the baseline compiler with the same configuration.
+For each configuration, we report both the token count of the final valid schedule, which excludes retries, and the total tokens generated across all attempts, including those that did not lead to a complete schedule.
+The table also indicates, for each branched architecture, the number of configurations that produced valid schedules and how many of these schedules required fewer shuttling operations than the baseline compiler with the same configuration.

-We now present the results obtained by the LLMs for the linear and branched one-dimensional architectures with junctions, comparing them with each other and with the baseline compilers \cite{Wagner22, KreppelMWHPSB24}.
-Subsequently, in \autoref{subsubsec:results-unseen}, we evaluate the performance of the LLMs on the previously unseen architectures depicted in \autoref{fig:evaluation-traps}.